LOADING ...

 decided to throw down.

-That's what we did, and drove back to the church, had a
+That's what we did, and drove to the church, had a thanksgiving

-dinner that be beat, went to sleep and didn't get up until the
+dinner that couldn't be beat, went to sleep and didn't get up the

 we found your name on an at the bottom of a half a ton of

-garbage, and wanted to know if you had any information about it."
+garbage, and just to know if you had any information about it."
 And

-After speaking to Obie for about fourty-five minutes on the we
+speaking to Obie for about fourty-five minutes on the telephone we

 finally arrived at the of the matter and said that we had to go down

-Now friends, there was only one or two that Obie coulda done at
+Now friends, there was only one or two things Obie coulda done at

-the police station, and the was he could have given us a medal for
+the station, and the first was he could have given us a medal for

 being so brave and honest on the telephone, which very likely, and

-we didn't it, and the other thing was he could have bawled us out
+we didn't expect it, and the other thing was he have bawled us out

 and us never to be see driving garbage around the vicinity again,